 This module implements a strict subset of the Erlang/OTP lists interface.

-all/2
+Function Index all/2 delete/2

-Fun: the predicate to evaluateList: the list over which to evaluate elements returns: true if Fun(E) evaluates to true, for all elements in List any/2 returns: true if Fun(E) evaluates to true, for at least one in List

-Evaluates to true iff Fun(E) =:= true, for all E in List
+Fun: the predicate to evaluateList: the list over which to evaluate elements returns: true if Fun(E) evaluates to true, for all elements in List Evaluates to true iff Fun(E) =:= true, for all E in List any/2 returns: the result of removing E from L, if it exists in L; otherwise, L.

-Fun: the predicate to evaluateList: the list over which to evaluate elements delete/2 returns: the result of removing E from L, if it exists in L; otherwise, L.

-Evaluates to true iff Fun(E) =:= true, for some E in List
+Fun: the predicate to evaluateList: the list over which to evaluate elements returns: true if Fun(E) evaluates to true, for at least one in List Evaluates to true iff Fun(E) =:= true, for some E in List duplicate/2

-E: the member to deleteL: the list from which to delete the value duplicate/2 returns: a list made of Elem duplicate Count times
+E: the member to deleteL: the list from which to delete the value returns: a list made of Elem duplicate Count times